 Triodos Bank was one of the first to use GRI’s Standards.
-The Standards aim to make reporting more relevant to the sustainability impact of an institution and to improve how they are presented for its stakeholders.
-This report has been prepared in accordance with the GRI Standards: Core option.
-Previously Triodos Bank reported using the Comprehensive option.
-These options do not relate to the quality of the information in the report or the magnitude of the organisation’s impacts.
-Instead, they reflect the degree to which the GRI Standards have been applied.
-Triodos Bank believes the core option better meets its reporting needs and the information needs of its stakeholders, focusing more closely on the issues and disclosures that are most relevant to both.
+The Standards succeed G4 guidelines and aim to make reporting more relevant to the sustainability impact of an institution and to improve how they are presented for its stakeholders.
+This report has been prepared in accordance with the GRI Standards: Comprehensive option.
 You can find more, including an index of GRI disclosures, at www.annual-report-triodos.com.

 The annual report aims to provide a clear and compelling picture of how Triodos Bank delivers long-term, sustainable change through its operations as a sustainable bank.
 In practice that means sharing qualitative information supported by relevant impact data.
-Almost uniquely among banks, this impact data is verified by an independent auditor to a limited assurance level.
+Almost uniquely among banks, this impact data is verified by an auditor.
 That’s because Triodos Bank believes financial and non-financial information should be treated in a similar way.

 In recent years there has been growing attention on how organisations manage, measure and report on their non-financial impact.
-This is an important area for a mission-driven organisation that was created to use money to make positive social, environmental and cultural change happen.
+This is, of course, an important area for a mission-driven organisation that was created to use money to make positive social, environmental and cultural change happen.

 Some facts and figures about the report

-The 2019 annual report covers banking entities and business unit activities of Triodos Bank N.V. in The Netherlands, Belgium, the UK, Spain and Germany, as represented in the Triodos Bank Group Structure.
-The report covers the period from 1 January to 31 December 2019.
-Triodos Bank’s previous integrated report was published in March 2019 and covered the 2018 calendar year.
+The 2017 Annual Report covers branch and business unit activities of Triodos Bank NV in The Netherlands, Belgium, the UK, Spain and Germany, as represented in the Triodos Bank Group Structure.
+The report covers the period from 1 January to 31 December 2017.
+Triodos Bank’s previous integrated report was published in March 2017 and covered the 2016 calendar year.

-The reporting on the 2019 financial year is based on the same principles as the 2018 report.
+The reporting in the 2017 financial year is based on the same principles as the 2016 report.
 Any changes in the methods of calculation used are explained in the text.
-While the financial accounts are audited to the level of reasonable assurance, the report includes limited assurance on the Executive Board chapter.
-This, which includes 2019 impact data including detailed greenhouse gas emissions data and measures included in the GABV’s scorecard, which is designed to deliver a structured approach to capture the vision, strategy and results of any bank relative to values-based banking.
-PricewaterhouseCoopers Accountants N.V. audits the financial statements.
+The report includes limited assurance on the Management Board report, which includes 2017 impact data.
+PricewaterhouseCoopers Accountants N.V. audit the financial statements.

 Disclosures are required both to meet Dutch law and to comply with other regulation, in particular the Capital Requirements Regulation and the Capital Requirements Directive.
 Capital Requirements Regulation is direct regulation from the European Union.
 The Capital Requirements Directive has been translated by the Dutch Government into various laws and regulations that apply to Triodos Bank.